virsp/shelly-management/README.md

 ## Some suggest improvements
 ### Frontend

-- [ ] Auto enable CORS on device
+- [x] Dialogue to enable CORS on device
 - [ ] Vuex
-  - [ ] Save more device info in store to prevent unnecessary request to devices
+  - [ ] Save more device info in vuex to prevent unnecessary request to devices
+    - [x] Save to vuex
+    - [ ] Use vuex data and poll device for updates
 - [ ] Configure
   - [ ] Configure STA
   - [ ] Configure actions